-Authority and dates of taxonomy information should be included.
-If 1 or 2 authors, full names of authority should be given.
-If more than 2 authors, abbreviate for the first authors last name and have "et al." References should be included in the reference section.
+If the authority has one or two authors, full names should be given and the style of the respective international scientific organization used.
+If more than two authors, the last name of the first authors should be followed by "et al.".
+References should be included in the reference section.
 The title of the diagnostic protocol once adopted should include the authority.